 Karen is a Senior Associate Director and Head of Discipline for the Jacobs UK and Europe land quality team.
 She has over 20 years of experience in contaminated land assessment, firstly as a regulator with Salford City Council and then Warrington Borough Council before becoming an environmental consultant with Jacobs.
-She has experience in contaminated land assessment, environmental impact assessment and materials management plans and has worked on a wide range of projects including the Avenue Coking Works remediation, numerous Environment Agency flood defence schemes and major infrastructure schemes including Wylfa Newydd, Heathrow Expansion and HS2.
+She has experience in contaminated land assessment, environmental impact assessment and materials management plans and has worked on a wide range of projects including the Avenue Coking Works remediation, numerous Environment Agency flood defence schemes and major infrastructure projects including Wylfa Newydd, Heathrow Expansion and HS2.

-Karen has experience of applying the DoWCoP to major infrastructure schemes and has worked with CL:AIRE and the Environment Agency to develop a framework approach to applying materials management plans to large-scale, long-running projects.
+Karen has experience of applying the DoWCoP to major infrastructure schemes, in particular HS2 on behalf of ALIGN JV, and as part of this project has worked closely with CL:AIRE and the Environment Agency to develop a framework approach to applying materials management plans to large-scale, long-running projects.

-EARLY CAREER PROFESSIONAL TRG MEMBER BIOGRAPHIES (AT END OF 2020)
+EARLY CAREER PROFESSIONAL TRG MEMBER BIOGRAPHIES (AT START OF 2022)